whefter/oxid-module-cmsconnect/README.md

 * Provides access to the underlying XML object
 * Automagic URL rewriting

+## Note

+The automatic setup routine is currently not part of this module and will be released at a later date.

 ## Introduction

 Once configured, CMSconnect provides access to arbitrary CMS content provided the content